KratosMultiphysics/KratosSalomePlugin/tui_examples/flow_cylinder/README.md

 <img src="media/mesh_coarse.png" width="400">

-After executing Salome with either `salome_cantilever_tetra.py` or `salome_cantilever_hexa.py` the provided Kratos files can be used to run this example.
+After executing Salome with `salome_model.py` the three different `mdpa` files are created and the provided Kratos files can be used to run this example.